 I work with clients who are facing a wide range of personal and interpersonal problems that are creating friction and functional problems in their lives.
 These problems are primarily existential in nature including living with the feeling that something is just not quite right in one's life, that one is not living to ones fullest potential, and identity issues (including spiritual, sexual, and vocational identity).
 Invariably, these problems arise as a result of loss and disillusionment, whether it be through heartbreak, the loss of a loved one through death or divorce, and feelings of isolation or not being understood.

-My clients include individuals, couples, families of all ages including childhood, adolescence, those in their 20’s and 30’s, mid-life, and seniors.
+My clients include individuals ranging in age from pre-teens, adolescence, those in their 20’s and 30’s, mid-life, and seniors.
 Each of these life phases present unique developmental challenges.
-I have considerable experience working with trauma victims, including those suffering from the psychic wounds of sexual, physical and emotional abuse.
+I have considerable experience working with trauma victims and utilize attachment-focused EMDR to help those those suffering from the psychic wounds of sexual, physical and emotional abuse.
 I work comfortably and compassionately with victims of crime and domestic violence.

 In individual psychotherapy I work with people facing a number of life’s problems, as well as those who seek to understand themselves better and to became the whole person they are truly meant to be.